Mordarski-Networks/Mordarski-Networks-assets/README.md

 1. Open uBlock Origin's settings and go to "Filter lists".
 2. Scroll to the bottom and select "Import".
 3. Put [Main](https://raw.githubusercontent.com/Mordarski-Networks/Mordarski-Networks-assets/main/filters/main.txt) as the URL.
 4. (Optional) If you want to filter more websites that aren't on the main list, you can add the extra, dev, or everything filter list.
-The everything filter list adds all the filters from this repository except the community filter lists.
+The everything filter list adds all the filter lists from this repository.
 Put one of these filter lists as the URL.
     1. [Extra](https://raw.githubusercontent.com/Mordarski-Networks/Mordarski-Networks-assets/main/filters/extra.txt)
     2. [Dev](https://raw.githubusercontent.com/Mordarski-Networks/Mordarski-Networks-assets/main/filters/dev.txt)
     3. [All](https://raw.githubusercontent.com/Mordarski-Networks/Mordarski-Networks-assets/main/filters/all.txt)